 When this kind of feminism, one that consents, becomes visible in a new way, it is important because we can at least hear the messages feminism has been trying to impart for so long.
+I know that I have felt deep joy at hearing and seeing feminism embraced by a wide swath of people—not just my friends and colleagues!
 Yet this pleasure at seeing and hearing feminism in spectacular ways eclipses a feminist structural critique.
-By arguing this, I don’t discount popular feminism, or cast it as vacant of politics, but rather I understand popular feminisms through ambivalence, rather than through a reductive binary that asks us to determine the authenticity of certain feminisms over others.

-It seems unproductive to me, in other words, to simply dismiss popular feminism as just another branding exercise that serves the ever-expanding reach of neoliberal markets.
-We can critique that, and point out the ways that only some articulations of feminism are brandable – equal rights, yes, structural critique of patriarchy, maybe not.
-Through a lens of ambivalence, we can more clearly see the relationship between popular feminisms and populist feminisms, rather than cast them as diametrically opposed.
+By arguing this, I don’t discount popular feminism, or think of it as politically vacuous, but rather I understand popular feminisms precisely through ambivalence, rather than through a reductive binary that asks us to determine the authenticity of certain feminisms over others.
+Through a lens of ambivalence, we can more clearly see the relationship between popular feminisms and populist feminisms rather than cast them as diametrically opposed.

 But what does it mean, actually, to use ambivalence as an analytic?
-In her work, Lauren Berlant points out that in popular culture, ‘ambivalence is seen as the failure of a relation, the opposite of happiness, rather than as an inevitable condition of intimate attachment and a pleasure in its own right.’
+In Empowered, I find Lauren Berlant’s work on this especially useful.
+She points out that in popular culture, ‘ambivalence is seen as the failure of a relation, the opposite of happiness, rather than as an inevitable condition of intimate attachment and a pleasure in its own right’ (2008: 2).
 I agree that ambivalence is an inevitable condition of intimate attachment, which is precisely why it is so useful in understanding the media circulation of popular feminisms.
 And, this intimate attachment is a pleasure in its own right.
-But, this is not a zero-sum game; Pleasure and intimate attachments are political; There is not one authentic feminism that cancels out an inauthentic one.

-And for me, the refusal of the zero-sum game, contra Berlant, does signal a kind of failure, but it is a productive failure, a failure that produces a certain kind of public and popular awareness, an opening in the public’s imagination, to imagine a different set of norms for gender and sexual difference.
+But, this is not a zero-sum game; pleasure and intimate attachments are political; There is not one authentic feminism that cancels out an inauthentic one.
+The refusal of the zero-sum game, contra Berlant, does signal a kind of failure, but it is a productive failure, a failure that produces a certain kind of public and popular awareness, an opening in the public’s imagination, to imagine a different set of norms for gender and sexual difference.
 Leaning on Jack Halberstam’s work on the queer art of failure, I want to suggest that those who practice productive failure ‘use the experience of failure to confront the gross inequalities of everyday life in the US’ (2011: 4).

 For Halberstam, failure repudiates oppressive social relations and gives those who ‘fail’ relief from the pressure to measure up to constraining and patriarchal norms of achievement, which are themselves a form of unfreedom.
-Within popular feminism, productive failure provides the opening to map a different logic of being in the world than what is dictated by an idealized masculine soverign subject.
-For Halberstam and by extension, for me, ‘failure is a way of refusing to acquiesce to dominant logics of power and discipline, and as a form of critique. . that presents an opportunity rather than a dead end’ (2011: 88, 96).
+I think we can find this within popular feminism, where sometimes productive failure provides the opening to map a different logic of being in the world than what is dictated by an idealized masculine soverign subject.